holochain/holosqape/README.md

 `Holosqape` is for the installation and execution of hApps, including their user interfaces.
 The container runs in the background and is accessible via a system tray icon.

-`Holoconsole` is an environment for running Genome and Zome tests, including scenario integration tests.
+`Hcshell` is an environment for running Genome and Zome tests, including scenario integration tests.
 It has some compatibility shims to enable running JavaScript libraries such as [Tape](https://github.com/substack/tape).

 You can read more about these below, or skip straight to [installation](#installation).